ResistanceHub/game-of-html/README.md

 ## Reading and Writing Files in C#

-This tutorial shows how to read and write to text files in C# - http://csharp.net-tutorials.com/file-handling/reading-and-writing/
+This tutorial shows how to read and write to files in C# - http://csharp.net-tutorials.com/file-handling/reading-and-writing/

 #### GoT Trivia